cognitedata/cdf-beam-connector-java/docs/readAndWriteData.md

 ([https://developers.google.com/protocol-buffers](https://developers.google.com/protocol-buffers)).
 The structure
 of the data transfer objects follow the structure of the Cognite API objects.

+### Common data read/write operations

+Most resource types support a core set of read/write operations:
+- _Read_.
+Returns all objects from CDF that match a filter--or all objects if no filter is specified.
+- _ReadAll_.
+Same as `read`, but it can take multiple, dynamically created `RequestParameters` (or filters) as input as opposed to a single, hard-coded `RequestParameters`.
+- _ReadAllDirect_.
+Same as `readAll`, but returns the results objects in batches (`List<>`) as opposed to discrete objects.
+- _ReadAllById_.
+Returns objects from CDF based on specified `externalId` or `id`.
+- _ReadAggregate_.
+Performes an aggregate operation (typically `count`) on data in CDF.
+- _ReadAllAggregate_.
+Same as `readAggregate`, but it can take multiple, dynamically created `RequestParameters` (or filters) as input as opposed to a single, hard-coded `RequestParameters`.
+- _Write_.
+Creates or updates objects in CDF.
+Batching is performed automatically.
+- _WriteDirect_.
+Same as `write`, but it expects the input to be pre-batched.
+- _Delete_.
+Removes objects from CDF based on specified `externalId` or `id`.

 ### Data transfer objects (resource types)

 The Beam Connector uses typed data transfer objects to represent the various resource types (`Asset`, `Event`, `File`, etc.).